jeremyreeder/gridscout/docs/_posts/2020-07-20-tying-the-zeppelin-knots.md

 *Zeppelin loop in four steps*
 </div>

-This is a worthy alternative to the mediocre bowline loop.
-It is derived from the zeppelin bend in the same way that the bowline is derived from the sheetbend.
+A worthy alternative to the mediocre bowline loop, the zeppelin loop is derived from the zeppelin bend in the same way that the bowline is derived from the sheetbend.
 {:.tangent}